-- EDLE 729 Internship in Educational Leadership I - EDLE 730 Internship in Educational Leadership II - EDLE 731 Research Internship Seminar in Educational Leadership - EDLE 740 Dissertation in Educational Leadership I & II

-A maximum of 6 hours of relevant graduate transfer credits with a grade of 3.0 or higher may be accepted.
-Doctoral candidates must complete 54 hours of required doctoral course work and 6 hours of dissertation work in addition to successfully completing the doctoral dissertation.
-Candidates have a total of 8 years after initial admission to successfully complete the degree requirements.\ For timely progression, candidates will be required to enroll in 9 semester hours the fall and spring of the first two years of coursework, and in no more than 12 credit hours during the corresponding summer semesters.
+- EDLE 729 Internship in Educational Leadership I - EDLE 730 Internship in Educational Leadership II - EDLE 731 Research Internship Seminar in Educational Leadership - EDLE 740 Dissertation in Educational Leadership I & II work in addition to successfully completing the doctoral dissertation.
+Candidates have a total of 8 years after initial admission to successfully complete the degree requirements.
+For timely progression, candidates will be required to enroll in 9 semester hours the fall and spring of the first two years of coursework, and in no more than 12 credit hours during the corresponding summer semesters.
 Candidates must be available to participate in required enhancement activities.
 The comprehensive examination is required.
 Candidates' learning experiences will be informed, as applicable, by the NCDPI, CAEP, NELP, CAS, and other relevant academic, quality, and professional standards.